aldisat/aldisat.github.io/README.md

 ## Apreciation
 <img src="https://github.com/user-attachments/assets/27efdb69-34b8-49a1-b1f8-a5ccbc7a13d1" width=400>>

+## Capture The Flag

+## Bug Bounty

 ## Work
-1. **Snipeyes**, Penetration Tester (2021 - Present)
+1. Snipeyes, Penetration Tester (2021 - Present)
-> Conducted comprehensive penetration testing on web applications, networks, and internal systems to identify vulnerabilities.
-Developed detailed reports with remediation strategies for clients.
-Utilized various security tools and manual testing techniques to simulate real-world attack scenarios.
+> Conducting penetration testing on web applications, APIs, Android, iOS, and network infrastructure to identify security vulnerabilities.
+Performing security assessments, exploit development, and detailed reporting to help clients enhance their cybersecurity posture.
-2. **MII**, Security Operation Center (2019 - 2021)
+2. MII, Security Operation Center (2019 - 2021)
-> Monitored and analyzed security events to detect and respond to potential threats.
-Conducted threat intelligence research and incident investigations.
-Assisted in implementing security measures and optimizing SOC workflows to enhance threat detection and response capabilities.
+> Monitored and analyzed security incidents for the MIND ID Xplorer project using Microsoft Sentinel SIEM.
+Investigated threats, performed incident response, and implemented security measures to strengthen the organization’s defense against cyberattacks.
+3. Sisindokom, Network Engineer (2018)
+> Worked on the WiFi Access project for the Asian Games 2018 in Palembang and Jakarta.
+Designed, deployed, and optimized wireless network infrastructure to ensure seamless connectivity for the event.